 Another of the fun facts about palladium: After its discovery, palladium chloride was widely used as a treatment for tuberculosis.
-However, the treatment had several adverse side effects and was shelved for more effective drugs.
+However, the treatment’s several adverse side effects caused its discontinuation and left room for more effective drugs.
 It wasn’t until the 1990s that palladium became popular again because of its use in automobiles.

 Today, about 85% of palladium’s world supply goes into manufacturing catalytic converters for automobiles.
 Catalytic converters are coated with a mix of platinum, palladium, and rhodium.
 These precious metals help reduce a car’s harmful emissions.
 Scientists have attempted to discover a synthetic alternative, but so far have been unable to do so.